Canonsburg in Washington County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1931 by The Pennsylvania Historical Commission and The Board of Trustees of Chartiers Presbyterian Church.

 Location.
 40° 14.519′ N, 80° 10.677′ W. Marker is in Canonsburg, Pennsylvania, in Washington County.
-Marker is at the intersection of Washington Road (U.S. 19) and Pennsylvania Route 519, on the right when traveling south on Washington Road.
-Touch for map.
+Marker is at the intersection Touch for map.
 Marker is in this post office area: Canonsburg PA 15317, United States of America.
+Touch for directions.

 Also see . . .
 John McMillan - Wikipedia.
 (Submitted on February 21, 2011, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on February 11, 2018.
-This page originally submitted on February 20, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 1,409 times since then and 4 times this year.
+It was originally submitted on February 20, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 1,527 times since then and 60 times this year.
 Last updated on February 11, 2018, by J. J. Prats of Springfield, Virginia.
 Photos: 1, 2. submitted on February 20, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 3. submitted on April 29, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania. • J. J. Prats was the editor who published this page.